-Willoughby Wildcats Auskick is played on Sundays, 8.00 am at Gore Hill Oval.
+Willoughby Wildcats Auskick is played on Sundays, 8.30 am at Gore Hill Oval

 Players rotate between forward, centre and back positions in all games.
 We conclude each session with the Club song.

 In Auskick there is no tackling and no scrimmage.
 In Auskick our EMPHASIS is on fun, safety, fair play and inclusion.
 Games are relaxed and non-competitive.
 Everyone is encouraged and get a fair go.
-Kids play in three age ranges for safety and to encourage participation.
+Kids play in three levels for safety and to encourage participation.

 Fun and safety

 Auskick is about learning physical and social skills.

 The emphasis is on fun in a structured environment.
 The format is simple: fun warm ups; teaching skills by showing and practice followed by a non-competitive game of footy.
 In games, players are matched on size and ability for safety and to encourage participation.
 Players are positioned in three zones to reduce congestion, but rotate positions in breaks.

 The AFL rules are modified for maximum participation and opportunity for personal achievement.
 Auskick does not permit tackling, smoothering, stealing the ball, diving on the ball or kicking off the ground.
 Further, to encourage skills, once a player gains possession all other players back off to allow the player to kick or handball unchallenged.
 The language of marks and possessions is AFL but the basic skills of kicking, catching and evasion are intrinsically useful and transferable to any sport.